padilhaalucas/marley-spoon/README.md

 I use Docker to containerize our application.
 The `Dockerfile` sets up a Node.js environment, installs required packages, and sets the application to run.
 We also use a `docker-compose.yml` file to manage the Docker service, making it easy to build, up, and down the Docker containers through the `Makefile` commands.

-## Contributions

-To contribute to this project, you can follow the traditional GitHub fork and pull request process.

 ## Trade-offs and Shortcuts

 Due to the time constraint of 4 hours: